Windows / External

 • The drive reports the wrong capacity or shows as No Media.

-• The drive held the only copy of files you cannot replace.
+• The drive held the only copy of files you can't replace.

 • It disconnects during the scan or reads with constant errors.